Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 We radio heaven.
 We move the antenna.
 We switch the channels.
 And sometimes, that signal comes through loud, clear, and making all things new.
 As a childhood hero of mine likes to sing, “I’ve heard it too many times to ignore it / It’s something that I’m supposed to be...”

 This weekend, I hope that you will talk with people you don’t know.
 Take risks.
-Demonstrate patience and grace, in the belief that they might have treasure for you, and that you might not even know what you in your own experience you have to offer them.
+Demonstrate patience and grace, in the belief that they might have treasure for you.
+You might not even know what you, in your own experience, have to offer them.
 Cast your nets — of cameras, of words, of music — to capture wonders before they fade.

 And then I hope you’ll share what you’ve discovered with the rest of us: poems, journal entries, pictures.